 CHASSIS NUMBER S 851001

 The LWE offered here, chassis number S 851001, was equipped with a 3.8-liter, six-cylinder engine with triple Weber carburetors and “wide-angle” cylinder head.
 This car, dubbed “Car 0,” was utilized by Jaguar Classic as a North American press car, widely seen in promotional materials and magazines as well as at the Rolex Monterey Motorsports Reunion on the Jaguar Special Vehicle Operations stand.
 Afterward, it was returned to the factory and rebuilt to “new” condition prior to delivery to the current owner.
 Today, offered from the Elkhart Collection, it has been only gently and occasionally used and now has only 717 miles recorded.
-Offered with the car is the original presentation, a booklet featuring this very car, and a Bremont Lightweight E-Type presentation case with watch, and a highly detailed 1:8 scale Amalgam model of this very car.
+Offered with the car is the original presentation, a booklet featuring this very car, a Bremont Jaguar Lightweight E-Type presentation case with watch, and a highly detailed 1:8 scale Amalgam model of this very car.

 This is believed to be only the second of the seven new Lightweight E-Types to be offered on the open market, and the opportunity to acquire it from its original collection, with limited mileage and its original accoutrements, is a priceless one.
 It will place its new owner in a very small club indeed, one of only seven persons who can enjoy the reborn Lightweight’s unbelievable, evocative performance, worthy of the legend.To view this car and others currently consigned to this auction, please visit the RM website at rmsothebys.com/en/auctions/el20.